MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-positive-pay.md

 author: SorenGP

 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: check, clearing
-ms.date: 10/01/2019
+ms.date: 04/01/2021
-ms.author: sgroespe
+ms.author: edupont

 ---
 # Export a Positive Pay File
 To make sure that your bank only clears validated checks and amounts, you can export a Positive Pay file that contains vendor information, check number, and payment amount, which you send to the bank for reference when you process payments.

-[!INCLUDE[d365fin](includes/d365fin_md.md)] is preconfigured to support Positive Pay files for Bank of America and City Bank.
+[!INCLUDE[prod_short](includes/prod_short.md)] is preconfigured to support Positive Pay files for Bank of America and City Bank.

 ## To set up a bank account for Positive Pay
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Bank Accounts**, and then choose the related link.